-Accessing Multiple Vials to Complete a Dose of Pfizer-BioNTech and Moderna COVID-19 Vaccines
+Accessing Multiple Vials to Complete a Dose of COVID-19 Vaccine

 As an interim measure during this time of limited COVID-19 vaccine, an additional dose of COVID-19 vaccine may be extracted from up to 3 vials of the same vaccine using aseptic technique.
 Although this is not routine practice for multi-dose vials of vaccines for other diseases, there are benefits to extracting additional doses given the high COVID-19 case counts leading to significant morbidity and mortality in Ontario.
+Every effort should be made to withdraw the entire residual volume from one vial, before entering the next vial.
 The antigenicity and, therefore, efficacy of the vaccine is not affected by accessing multiple vials to obtain an additional dose.